accesscode-2-1/unit-5/lessons/interview_practice.md

 ###Format
 Pick one other developer to work with

-The developer 1  will be the interviewer
++The developer 1  will be the interviewer

-The developer 2  will be the interviewee
++The developer 2  will be the interviewee

 Dev.
 1 will interview dev.
 2 using [this question](https://www.interviewcake.com/question/highest-product-of-3)